ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-heat-capacitor.md

 | ---------------------- |-----------------------------------------------
 | Time + 1C              | The time required to increate the temperature by 1C.
 | Time - 1C              | The time required to decrease the temperature by 1C.
+| Setpoint               | Ideal temperature in C
 | Max temp adj.          | The number of degrees the system is allowed to increase/decrease.
+| Heating Boost [C]      | An extra increase in temperature to the setpoint for the investment period
+| Cooling Boost [C]      | An extra decrease in temperature to the setpoint for the divestment period
 | Min Savings            | The minimum amount of savings required for a buy/sell cycle.

 ![Simple example with Tibber](../images/node-ps-strategy-heat-capacitor-simple-flow-example.png)